haiwen/seafile-admin-docs/manual/deploy_pro/deploy_in_a_cluster.md

 ## The final configuration of the front-end nodes

-Here is the summary of configurations at the front-end node that related to cluster setup.
+Here is the summary of configurations at the front-end node that related to cluster setup. (for version 7.1+)

-### 7.0 or older versions

 For **seafile.conf**: